gvn/js-snippets/README.md

-# JS Snippets
+# Minimalist JavaScript Snippets

-JavaScript snippets for Sublime Text.
+A small collection of useful JavaScript snippets for Sublime Text.

 JSLint and JSHint compliant.